-Paradisa comprises of individual wooden villas each built in the traditional Kerala-style and embellished with handpicked antique columns.
-The retreat sits comfortably in its surroundings and allows the guest to enjoy not only the beautiful view of the Cardamon Hills, but also Paradisa’s very own organically grown coffee and spice plantations.
-Seeing where the spices grow and then tasting them in your dinner is its own sort of farm-to-table experience, of the most luxurious variety.
+Paradisa Plantation Retreat comprises individual wooden villas each built in the traditional Kerala-style and embellished with handpicked antique columns.
+The retreat sits comfortably in its surroundings and allows the guest to enjoy not only the beautiful view of the Cardamom Hills, but also Paradisa’s very own organically grown coffee and spice plantations.
+Seeing where the spices grow and then tasting them in your dinner is its own sort of farm-to-table experience.

 Each of the villas has its own private location and personal view of the hills.
-The locally sourced food is delicious and the service from your Mr Simon and his team is second to none.
-In 2011, Paradisa was the winner of Trip Advisors Certificate of Excellence!
+The locally sourced food is delicious and the hopsitality you'll receive from the friendly team at Paradisa is second to none.

-For those people who simply want to "get away", everything you could possibly desire is provided at the Resort, including yoga, acupuncture, astrology and evening performances of Indian classical music and dance.
-For the more adventurous guests the resort offers plantation walks, golf and some great adventure trips, including a visit to Periyar Tiger Reserve which is only 37 kilometers away.
+For those people who simply want to get away, everything you could possibly desire is provided at the resort, including yoga, acupuncture, astrology and evening performances of Indian classical music and dance.
+For the more adventurous guests the resort offers plantation walks, golf and some great adventure trips, including a visit to Periyar Tiger Reserve which is only 37km away.

-There are two room types the two bedroom Cardamom Cottage and the one bedroom Deluxe rooms.
+There are two room types at Paradisa Plantation Retreat.
+Choose from the Two Bedroom Cardamom Cottage or the One Bedroom Deluxe Room.
 All are built in traditional Keralan style and furnished with hand-picked antiques to reflect the rich culture and peacefulness of the retreat.

 Relax at the retreat enjoying the amazing views, learn to cook typical Kerlan dishes with the hotel chef or trek through a coffee and spice plantation and take a look at the factory.
 Visit the Periyar tiger reserve, fly a kite at Panchalimedu or play 9 holes at the Peermade Golf Club which dates back to the time of the British in India.
 For those looking to unwind, yoga and acupuncture are available at the retreat and an Ayurvedic spa is located only 6kms away where you can chose from a variety of treatments.